Lecture Notes in Cosmology

 \subsection{Correlation function}

 How do we measure $P(k)$ and put the data on a plot?
 All we observe are galaxies in the sky.
 Consider again the very large volume $V$ upon which we have worked until now, containing $N$ galaxies.
 So, the mean number density is $n = N/V$.
 Assuming the same mass $m_g$ for every galaxy, $\rho = Nm_g/V$ is the mean density.
 Consider two small volumes $\delta V_1$ and $\delta V_2$, centered in $\textbf{x}_1$ and $\textbf{x}_2$ respectively and much smaller than $V$.
-If the distribution of galaxies was random, i.e. Poissonian, one would expect $\delta N_1 = n\delta V_1$.
+If the distribution of galaxies is random, i.e., Poissonian, one would expect $\delta N_1 = n\delta V_1$.
 Deviations from this randomness are due to gravity and are encoded in the \textbf{correlation function} $\xi(\textbf{x}_1,\textbf{x}_2)$: We have already met the correlation function in Chapter~\ref{Chap:StochasticPropertiesofCP}, in Eq.~\eqref{2pointcorrelationfunction}.
-There it was defined through the ensemble average, whereas here the average is made over all the couples of volumes and clearly these must be chosen large enough in order to contain many galaxies but sufficiently small in order to identify many of them in $V$.
-Usually one assume that
+There it was defined through the ensemble average, whereas here the average is made over all the couples of volumes, and clearly these must be chosen large enough in order to contain many galaxies, but sufficiently small in order to identify many of them in $V$.
+Usually, one assumes that

-where $r = |\textbf{x}_1 - \textbf{x}_2|$, i.e. the correlation function depends only on the distance of the volumes, not on their positions or along which direction they are aligned.
+where $r = |\textbf{x}_1 - \textbf{x}_2|$, i.e., the correlation function depends only on the distance between the volumes, not on their positions or the direction in which they are aligned.
 This is again statistical homogeneity and isotropy.
 Dividing the above equation by $\delta V_1\delta V_2$, one gets

-where now the average can be interpreted as the integration over $\textbf{x}$.
+Where now, the average can be interpreted as the integration over $\textbf{x}$.

 \hrulefill

 \begin{ex} Show that the above equation can be written as:

 and this gives a direct relation between the density contrast and the correlation function.
 Compare with Eq.~\eqref{xieqaverage}. \end{ex}